margaretmf/margaretmf.github.io/poetry.md

 ## Forgiveness ##
 Forgiveness, returning to the original, the point of origin, the home, where all are welcome, trusted, brethren, sharing happiness, sharing the same Father-Mother.

+## The Healing ##
+The healing is there; it's already within
+There's nothing to change; just the true ideas welling within to ressurect and live

 ## Life Lessons and the Next Generation ##
 Life lessons are continuing in beautiful ways through the next generation.